 So What’s the Issue?

 Our Alva Baby Diapers are over 2.5 years old and going strong…despite the fact that I am rough with them…because hey, it cost $5 if something bad happens it’s not a huge loss like a $34 WAHM hybrid…they continue to perform well.
-From the start, they needed a second insert.
+From the start, they needed a second insert or the Alva baby cloth diapers would leak.
 One insert was never enough, even for my baby who was a few weeks old.
 I have a good friend who bought the same pack and also needed a doubler or they get saturated and leak.
 After several communications, she successfully obtained 10 more inserts for free from the company under their warranty.
 I typically stuff our Alvas with prefolds and a MF insert for night, and a single prefold during the day and they’re still going without any delaminating.
 I consider myself lucky because I have heard from many Moms with lamination issues.
 Aka, they lose their water-proof layer.